facelessuser/pyspelling/docs/src/markdown/index.md

 ### Sources

 Each spelling task must define sources to search via the `sources` key.
 Each source should be a wildcard pattern that should match one or more files.
 PySpelling will iterate these sources performing a glob to determine which files should be spell checked.
 You can also have multiple patterns on one line that will be considered simultaneously if they are separated with `|`.
 This is useful if you'd like to provide an exclusion pattern along with your file pattern.
-For instance, if we wanted to scan all python files in our folder, but exclude any in the build folder, we could provide the following pattern: `**/*.py|-build/**`.
+For instance, if we wanted to scan all python files in our folder, but exclude any in the build folder, we could provide the following pattern: `**/*.py|!build/**`.

+PySpelling uses [Wildcard Match's `glob` library](https://facelessuser.github.io/wcmatch/glob/) to perform the file searching.
+By default, it uses the `NEGATE`, `GLOBSTAR`, and `BRACE` flags, but you can override the flag options with the `glob_flags` option.

 ```yaml
 - name: Python Source